taosourcerer/source/README.md

 Arguments are not isolated.
 We can't talk about anything without talking about the entire universe.
-Any discussion, if it's honest and goes on long enough, is bound to either run in circles, or to regress infinitely, or to reach the fundamental axioms of worldviews.
+Any discussion, if it's honest and goes on long enough, is bound to either run in circles, or to digress infinitely, or to reach the fundamental axioms of worldviews.
-Intellectuals are biased when it comes to topics they talk about; there is always some new fashionable topic.
+Intellectuals are biased when it comes to topics they talk about, there is always some new fashionable topic.
-Once some public discussion comes near the axioms the topic is usually switched to something else.
+Once public discussion comes near the axioms the topic is usually switched to something else.
 To reach any clear conclusion it is necessary to talk about the fundamentals.

 ### Civilization